Expertcoderz-Laboratories/NullLandOpenSource/README.md

 - Rankags system (see Additional Resources section)
 - Custom topbar and health GUI
 - Roblox services have their names scrambled
+- Command to load other admin systems such as HD Admin
+- Command to kick players with a customized kick dialog
+- VIP game pass (access to some commands + chat tag + energy sword loadout)
 - Button on the couch that has a 50% chance of giving a player a random weapon upon activation, and a 50% chance of demolishing said player
 - The Recursive Hallway
 - The Undiscovered Troll (easter egg)
 - More.

-List of NullLand-specific commands (taken from script; non-exhaustive):
+## List of NullLand-specific commands (taken from script; non-exhaustive):
 ```
 "<b>―――― Ranktag ―――――――――――――――――――――――――――――――</b>",
 "[Players] !ranktag/!rt <on/off/toggle> - Set whether your overhead ranktag is visible",